 Maintained by Norfolk District, the Dismal Swamp Canal and Albemarle and Chesapeake Canal form alternative routes along the Atlantic Intracoastal Waterway between the Chesapeake Bay and Albemarle Sound.
 These two canals are part of the greater Atlantic Intracoastal Waterway, which stretches from Norfolk, Virginia, to Miami and offers recreational boaters and commercial shippers a protected inland channel.

 Great Bridge Lock in Chesapeake, Virginia, has an operating staff on duty 24 hours a day, seven days a week, 365 days a year.
-It opens on demand, but boaters should note the city of Chesapeake’s Great Bridge Bridge, located adjacent to the lock, opens every hour from 6 a.m. to 7 p.m. and on demand afterward.
+It opens every hour on the hour 365 days a year.
+Boaters should note the city of Chesapeake’s Great Bridge Bridge, located adjacent to the lock, opens every hour from 6 a.m. to 7 p.m. and on demand afterward.
 The schedule is subject to change during adverse weather conditions.
 Great Bridge Lock operators can be reached at 757-547-3311 or Marine Radio Channel 13.

 North Landing Bridge also opens every half-hour from 6 a.m. to 7 p.m. and on demand at all times for commercial traffic and after hours.
 Bridge operators can be reached at 757-482-3081 or Marine Radio Channel 13.